 (g) Contamination of the light emitting surface.

-,

 5.26.2.
 Traffic conditions

-Independent from environmental conditions mentioned under 5.26.1. a decrease of the luminous intensity, in the limits prescribed in the pertinent UN Regulations, is allowed as long as the vehicle speed is equal or less than 20 km/h or the distance to the following vehicle is equal or less than 20 m.
+Independent from environmental conditions mentioned in paragraph 5.26.1., a decrease of the luminous intensity, in the limits prescribed in the pertinent UN Regulations, is allowed as long as the vehicle speed is equal to or less than 20 km/h or the distance to the following vehicle is equal to or less than 20 m.

-However as long as the vehicle speed is equal or less than 50 km/h the intensity decrease already activated may remain active.
+However, as long as the vehicle speed is equal to or less than 50 km/h, the already started intensity decrease may remain active.

 5.26.3.
 Stop lamps of category S4 and rear fog lamps of category F2 may produce variable luminous intensity, based on the condition listed in paragraph 5.26.1. and 5.26.2. independently from the other lamps.